 Here are some points about VA loans that may be of interest to you:

-- There is no down payment required, however, there is a funding fee of 2.15% of the purchase price (3.3% if you’ve used a VA loan before)
+0% down payment is required, however, there is a funding fee of 2.15% of the purchase price (3.3% if you've used a VA loan before)

 With such wonderful benefits, why isn't everyone going for this loan?
 Not everyone qualifies.
 Let's take a look at qualifications for the loan.